avito-tech/bat-autobidding-benchmark/README.md

 ## Overview

-This repository contains the benchmark implementation and supplementary materials for our paper "BAT: Benchmark for Auto-bidding Task
+This repository contains the benchmark implementation and supplementary materials for our paper "BAT: Benchmark for Auto-bidding Task" (BAT paper on [OpenReview](https://openreview.net/forum?id=9eRgajXN2w#discussion)).
-" (paper on [OpenReview](https://openreview.net/forum?id=9eRgajXN2w#discussion)).
 It provides a comprehensive framework for evaluating and comparing different bidding strategies in online advertising auctions.

 ## Key Features